bennyhuo/KotlinBlogTranslation/original/Ranges Reloaded.md

 <p></p>
 {% endraw %}

 Is it possible to iterate over numbers with arbitrary step, not equal to 1?
-Sure, step() function will help you:
+Sure, <tt>step()</tt> function will help you:

 {% raw %}
 <p></p>